 French Placement Test

 All incoming students who have studied some French and who are considering taking French at some point during their college career at Wellesley are required to take the placement test.
 True beginners, without an experience in French may register for French 101 or 103 without taking the test.
 The placement test is a tool to evaluate your proficiency in French so that you will be placed with students who are at the same level as you.
-If your SAT or AP score suggests a different placement level than your French Department placement results, the French department placement committee will advise you as to which course to take.
 Any student who intends to fulfill her language requirement by taking a course at another institution must take the French placement test upon her return and attain the required level.
 To take the placement test, please contact Scott Gunther, chair of the placement committee.

 The Wellesley College language requirement can be met with the successful completion of the FREN 201-FREN 202 sequence, FREN 203, an Advanced Placement score of 5, or an SAT II score of 690.
 Students who begin with FREN 202 must successfully complete an additional course above FREN 202 to satisfy the language requirement.
 Students who place higher than FREN 202 can satisfy the requirement by successfully completing one course above FREN 202.